tehnub a year ago

 It’s not good at getting an overview of your history or blaming, but for committing and merging it is really nice

-• fastball 2 days ago
+• fastball a year ago

 What don't you like about the blame interface?

-• pilif 2 days ago
+• pilif a year ago

 I'm not OP, but here's my two qualms with using Sublime Merge for blame: